Sariel: In traditional texts

-In the Ladder of Jacob Sariel is dispatched by the Lord to Jacob to explain to him the meaning of the dream about the ladder.
+In the Ladder of Jacob, Sariel is dispatched by the Lord to Jacob to explain to him the meaning of the dream about the ladder.

 The book of Liber Juratus by Honorius of Thebes has a number of translations which lists Sariell as one of "The names of the angels of the eighth month, which is called marquesnan heshvan", and Sariel as one of "The names of the angels of the tenth month, which is called Tevet".
 The month of Heshvan marquesnan would make Sariel's ruler Barfiell, or the month of Tevet would make the ruler Anael.

 The Lesser Key of Solomon lists the dukes Asteliel and Gediel as commanding Sariel by night.
 The book A Dictionary of Angels by Gustav Davidson and The Complete Book of Devils and Demons by Leonard Ashley list Sariel as a fallen angel.
-The Greek Magical Papyri represents him as a deity to be called upon in rituals using the "Souriel" variation of his name.
+The Greek Magical Papyri represents him as a deity to be called upon in rites using the "Souriel" variation of his name.

 The University of Michigan has a section in its library collection devoted to Traditions of Magic in Late Antiquity, Protective Magic, Babylonian Demon Bowls.
-One clay bowl from Seleucia-on-Tigris dated to the 6th or 7th century CE lists Sariel twice:
+One clay bowl from Seleucia-on-Tigris dated to the 6th or 7th century A.D. lists Sariel twice: